samuelrusterucci/erose/README.md

 ## Overview

 `erose` is a Python package that automatically searches for dwarf galaxies in stellar catalogues.
+It requires minimal inputs:

+- star positions

-It requires minimal inputs and can process surveys such as DES on a current laptop in less than a day.
+and can process surveys such as DES on a current laptop in less than a day.

 ## Installation